roe-dl/weewx-skyfield-almanac/README.md

 in decimal degrees rather than the more customary value from 0 to 24 hours.

+Solar time is the time a sundial would show.

 If you do not install this extension together with Skyfield but use PyEphem, which is supported by core WeeWX, `sidereal_angle` and `sidereal_time` are available only.